 - Use a breadth first approach rather than a depth first approach

-- Describe a time when your work-life balance was thrown out of gear because of a demanding project?
+- Can you talk about a time when your work-life balance was thrown out of gear because of a demanding project?

-- How do you handle work-stress?
-How do you protect your mental health?
+- How do you handle work stress?
+How do you take care of your mental health?

 - How would you react if a colleague or coworker is being uncooperative?